Ithaca, New York · Private Non-Profit

 What should I compare next?

-Start with program share, net price after aid, graduation rate, location, and whether the department publishes placement or licensure outcomes.
-EduGradify ranks Cornell University #50 of 108 schools in this field set by school-wide ROI proxy.
+Start with award concentration, net price after aid, graduation rate, location, and whether the department publishes placement or licensure outcomes.
+EduGradify places Cornell University #50 of 108 on its school-level value rank among colleges reporting awards in this field.